 Notes study lead, Dr. Jordan Schaefer with the University of Michigan, “The patients on combination therapy were more likely to have bleeding events but they weren’t less likely to have a blood clot…it’s important that patients ask their doctors if they should be taking aspirin when they are prescribed a direct oral anticoagulant.”

 Gastrointestinal bleeding caused by blood thinners can be a serious injury leading to disability or death.
 If you take blood thinners on a regular basis, check with your physician to be sure you are taking the meds needed for your individual health profile.

 Experienced legal help in Maryland and Washington, DC if you or a family member suffers a serious medical mistake

-Schochor, Federico and Staton, P.A. is a leading medical malpractice law firm with a strong track record of winning complex cases for injured patients against physicians and healthcare facilities.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a strong track record of winning complex cases for injured patients against physicians and healthcare facilities.
 Contact us today or call 410-234-1000 to schedule a free consultation.